technoon-org/technoon.org/lesson_1/tutorial.md

   as it might wipe out uncommitted changes.
   * You should also commit often to avoid losing work and give yourself more flexibility on which point to restore!

-* If you want to "undo" the changes of a specific commit, you can use `git revert` to automatically add a new commit that is the exact opposite of that commit.
+If you want to "undo" the changes of a specific commit, you can use `git revert` to automatically add a new commit that is the exact opposite of that commit.

-* Let's revert that latest commit - we can use `HEAD` as a for the most recent commit.
+Let's revert that latest commit - we can use `HEAD` as an alias for the most recent commit.

 ```
 git revert HEAD